Devskiller/devskiller-sample-dotnetcore/README.md

 You can check out this short video to see the test from the [candidate's perspective](https://devskiller.zendesk.com/hc/en-us/articles/360019534639-How-the-TalentScore-test-looks-like-from-the-candidate-perspective).

-This repo contains a sample project for C#/.NET Core and below you can find a detailed guide for creating your own programming project.
+This repo contains a sample project for C#/.NET 6 and below you can find a detailed guide for creating your own programming project.

 **Please make sure to read our [Getting started with programming